frankhale/Aurora/README.md

 Aurora - An MVC web framework for .NET
 ======================================

-A small MVC web framework built on top of ASP.NET
+A tiny MVC web framework built on top of ASP.NET

-Frank Hale <frankhale@gmail.com>

 Features
 --------